Can I start work before the Party Wall Notice has expired and other common queries

 Can I start work before the Party Wall Notice has expired?

 You have to serve a notice two months before you plan to start work.
-You should not expect to start work before the notice period has expired.
-BUT, so long as your neighbour (the adjoining owner) agrees, in writing, to the work starting earlier and there is a Party Wall Award in place, you can usually start.
-You can start any work that is unrelated to the party wall, for instance work somewhere else on the site.
+You should not expect to begin work before the notice period has expired.
+BUT, so long as your neighbour (the adjoining owner) agrees, in writing, to work starting earlier and there is a Party Wall Award in place, you can usually get underway.
+You can begin any work unrelated to the party wall and work somewhere else on the site.

 Can I use a wall that is not a party wall or structure?